 Our twin sample consists of 702 individuals, amounting to around 1.3 percent of the full sample.
-Unfortunately, our data does not allow us to distinguish between monozygotic and dizygotic twins.
+Unfortunately, our data do not allow us to distinguish between monozygotic and dizygotic twins.
 This means that our within-twin-pair estimates might be confounded by unobserved heterogeneity in genetics.
-Since we only consider male twin pairs, we know from Weinberg's rule that about half of the twin sample is monozygotic.
+As we only consider male twin pairs, we know from Weinberg's rule that about half of the twin sample is monozygotic.

 Controls for ability.
-In the second identification strategy, we attempt to control for differences in ability (see e.g. Griliches, 1977), through information on IQ test scores from the Norwegian military records.
+In the second identification strategy, we attempt to control for differences in ability (see, e.g. Griliches, 1977), through information on IQ test scores from Norwegian military records.
 In Norway, military service is compulsory for all able males.
-Before entering the service, their medical and psychological suitability is assessed: This occurs for the great majority around their eighteenth birthday.
+Before entering the service, their medical and psychological suitability is assessed: this occurs for the great majority around their 18th birthday.
 However, the IQ test scores are only available for cohorts born in 1950 or later.
-Our IQ sample therefore consists of 14,936 individuals who were born in 1950 and had non-missing IQ test scores.
+Our IQ sample therefore consists of 14,936 individuals who were born in 1950 and had nonmissing IQ test scores.

-The IQ measure is a composite score from three speeded IQ tests - arithmetic, word similarities, and figures.8 The composite IQ test score is an unweighted mean of the three subtests.
-The IQ score is reported in stanine (Standard Nine) units, a method of standardizing
+The IQ measure is a composite score from three speeded IQ tests-arithmetic, word similarities, and figures.8 The composite IQ test score is an unweighted mean of the three subtests.
+The IQ score is reported in stanine (Standard Nine) units, a method of standardizing raw scores into a nine-point standard scale with a normal distribution, a mean of 5, and a standard deviation of 2.
+We add a full set of test score indicators to the earnings regressions.